 In Ireland, under the Children First Act 2015, all organisations working with children must carry out a specific Child Protection Risk Assessment, and produce a Child Safeguarding Statement, that is available on request, that outlines the policies and procedures which are in place to manage the risks that have been identified.

-All junior parkrun events in Ireland hold a printed copy of this statement, which can be found below.
+All parkrun events in Ireland hold a printed copy of this statement, which can be found below.

 2.5.1 parkrun Ireland Child Safeguarding Statement